SARA: Stress Test Reasoning in Audio Deepfake Detection: Proposed SARA Framework

 A unique paradox emerges when the model fails.
-If an adversarial attack successfully fools the model into classifying a ``Fake'' sample as ``Real'', do we want the reasoning to agree with that error?
+If an adversarial attack successfully fools the model into classifying a fake audio as ``real'', do we want the reasoning to agree with that error?
+To capture this, we introduce \textbf{Reasoning-Verdict Dissonance} metric to quantify cases where the reasoning layer correctly describes manipulated features $r_i$, but the final verdict $v$ is incorrect.

-To capture this, we introduce \textbf{cognitive dissonance} metric to measure cases where the reasoning layer detects the threat even when the decision layer succumbs to it.
-For instance, if the model predicts the wrong label $c$, but the reasoning $r_i$ describes features that contradict $c$ (thereby hinting at the true nature of the audio), the model exhibits high dissonance.
-Let $\mathcal{D}_{\text{Wrong}}$ be the subset of the dataset where the ALM's conclusion $c$ is wrong.
-The reasoning aspect $r_i$ exhibits helpful dissonance if the disagreement rate ($1{-}\mathcal{E}$) is high within $\mathcal{D}_{\text{Wrong}}$:
+Let $\mathcal{D}_{\text{Wrong}}$ be the subset of the dataset where the ALM's final prediction $v$ is wrong.
+We quantify the reasoning-verdict dissonance for a reasoning aspect $r_i$ as the mean disagreement rate between the reasoning trace and the final label within $\mathcal{D}_{\text{Wrong}}$:

-where a high $\Psi_{\text{Diss}}$ implies a ``silent alarm'': the model made a mistake on the final label, but the reasoning process internally detected anomalies that contradicted that label.
-This metric helps us distinguish between a model that is \textit{confidently wrong} (hallucinating reasons to support a wrong label) and one that is \textit{conflicted} (providing reasoning that signals the potential error).
+where $\Psi_{\text{Diss}}$ acts as a \textbf{dissonance indicator}: the model made a classification error, but the intermediate reasoning internally flags acoustic anomalies contradicting that label.

-\paragraph{Dissonance under Attacks.} While high dissonance is desirable during failures, it is vital to track how this signal behaves when the model is under active adversarial attacks.
-We quantify the \textbf{dissonance shift} ($\Delta \Psi$) to determine if the attack successfully suppresses this ``silent alarm'':

-By analyzing $\Delta \Psi_{\text{Diss}}$, we identify two distinct behaviors during an attack.
-When $\Delta \Psi \ge 0$ (\textit{silent alarm manifestation}), the reasoning layer acts as a safety net: it detects the anomaly and raises internal conflict even when the final decision is wrong.
-Conversely, $\Delta \Psi \ll 0$ indicates \textit{Systemic Deception}.
-Here, the attack successfully misleads the model into a ``confidently wrong'' state, forcing it to hallucinate evidence to justify the false label.
+\paragraph{Dissonance under Attacks.} By analyzing the dissonance shifts $\Delta \Psi_{\text{Diss}}$, we can understand the model behavior under different adversarial attacks.
+For instance, if Qwen2-Audio has high $\Delta \Psi_{\text{Diss}}$ under acoustic-based attacks, but low $\Delta \Psi_{\text{Diss}}$ under linguistic-based attacks.
+Showing that linguistic-based attacks systematically deceive the model without leaving reasoning traces.
+We compute the metric as: